Preparing for the future

 Our developments will be across three important aspects of Dean Close:

-The new Day House Village, currently under construction in the Senior School, will provide wonderful accommodation for day pupils, and at the same time will free space in the centre of school for the development of an exciting 21st century academic centre.
-There will be hubs for science, technology and maths, and for the humanities, economics and business.
+The brand new Day House Village now provides wonderful accommodation for day pupils, and at the same time has freed space in the centre of school for the development of an exciting 21st century academic centre.
+There will be hubs for mathematics, business and economics, science, technology and for the humanities.

-Moving away from Common Entrance is opening up the prospect of a much more creative and interesting curriculum for pupils at the top of the Prep School, and at the same time providing the opportunity to get a head start in learning the skills and approaches needed for success at GCSE and A level.
+Moving away from Common Entrance has opened up the prospect of a much more creative and interesting curriculum for pupils at the top of the Prep School, and at the same time providing the opportunity to get a head start in learning the skills and approaches needed for success at GCSE and A level.

 Linked with this is a programme of curriculum development that we are calling Skills for the Future.
 This is a thoroughgoing review of our teaching programmes from the youngest in Squirrels to the Sixth Form, to ensure that in the classroom, as well as in the diverse range of activities pupils enjoy here, we are developing qualities such as digital literacy, financial acumen, the ability to self-regulate and the capacity for collaborative work.

 We anticipate that the real scope for OD and parental support in this area of development will come in the form of help with work experience, mentoring and networking – in the Senior School, and beyond.

 We have launched a new bursary scheme to provide very generous means-tested fee-assistance to talented and financially-deserving pupils.
 While an obvious benefit of the scheme is the life-changing opportunities for those who win Foundation Awards, an equally important benefit will be the growing diversity of pupil-backgrounds as the scheme expands.
 We are delighted to have five pupils now in Dean Close School, one in each year group.